GoogleChrome/developer.chrome.com/site/en/docs/crux/history-api/index.md

 Dimensions identify a specific group of data that a record is being aggregated against.
 For example, a form factor of `PHONE` indicates that the record contains information about loads that took place on a mobile device.

-The historical API is only available aggregated by form factor dimension.
+The CrUX History API is only available aggregated by form factor dimension.
 This is a general class of device split into `PHONE`, `TABLET`, and `DESKTOP`.

 {% Aside %}
-Unlike the daily API, the CrUX Historical API does not have data aggregated against Effective Connection Type (ECT).
+Unlike the daily API, the CrUX History API does not have data aggregated against Effective Connection Type (ECT).
 {% endAside %}

 ### Metric